cawasser/chocolate/docs/client.md

 Key parts of this interface are:

-- Yellow button labeled "Flexible protobuf" which wil be discussed later.
+- A yellow button labeled "Flexible-publisher" which wil be discussed later.

+- - Another yellow button labeled "FLexible-consumer" which will also be discussed later.

 - 2 columns of *large* buttons.
 The buttons on the left are for publishing statically defined message.
-The buttons on the right start consumers ("listeners" or "subscribers") to specifc queues.
+The buttons on the right start consumers ("listeners" or "subscribers") to specific queues.

 ![screenshot 2](../screenshots/ui-flexible-protobuf-messages.png)
 _fig.
 2_